Kamran-Afzali/Kamran-Afzali.github.io/_posts/Dir_Reg.md

-The Dirichlet distribution plays a fundamental role in both regression and clustering models, especially when analyzing compositional data—data that represents proportions summing to 1, such as percentages of market shares or time allocations.
+The Dirichlet distribution can be used in both regression and clustering models, especially when analyzing compositional data—data that represents proportions summing to 1, such as percentages of burden or time allocations.
 In the R programming environment, two powerful packages, **`DirichletReg`** for regression and **`dirichletprocess`** for clustering, offer versatile tools for analyzing such data through Bayesian approaches.

 #### Dirichlet Regression with the **`DirichletReg`** Package